Leading and Communicating with Strengths Workshop (Powered by SDI)

 4:DEALING WITH CONFLICT

-By participating in Group Sixty's Leading with Strengths program, participants will:
+By participating in Group Sixty's Leading and Communicating with Strengths program, participants will:

 - Learn how using a strengths-based approach can turbo charge their own growth as well as that of their teams and organizations